 We all know how much effort it takes to write a single blog post.
 For me, it happens in three steps –

-- An idea hits my lazy mind.
-I get inspired.
+- An idea hits my lazy mind and I get inspired.

-- I read a lot of background material.
-I do my research.
+- I read a lot of background material, do my research.

-- I write.
-I empty my brain on the digital screen.
+- I write, empty my brain on the digital screen.

-I suppose, this happens to all of us, more or less.
-But there are times when nothing happens, some refer it as the blogger’s block, some call it lack of inspiration, some call it running out of ideas.
+More or less this happens with everyone, I suppose.
+But there are times when nothing happens.
+Some refer it as the blogger’s block, some call it lack of inspiration, some call it running out of ideas.

 I think that if you are a regular blogger and keep an update of happenings in your field, then you should be able to get enough material to write on.

 As Casey Niestat (American Celebrity and Businessman) puts it – “You either act on ideas or set them free.
 You don’t dwell on them.”

 Still not getting what I am saying?
 Try the following seven simple methods, especially hand-picked for you.